 Are you looking to find an Outpatient Treatment Center near you?

 The Department of Public Health, Bureau of Substance Abuse Services (DPH, BSAS) contracts with Outpatient Treatment Centers in Massachusetts that are available to all those seeking professional counseling for problem disorders.
 Counseling is available to anyone concerned about gambling; those who gamble, their families and/or significant others.
 Treatment can be received regardless of insurance coverage and translation services are available upon request for all treatment centers.
 Click here to download the full Outpatient Treatment Center list.

 * In-Patient and Residential Treatment Centers are NOT available in Massachusetts.
-Please check the National Council on Problem Gambling website for a list of other locations.
+Click here to view out of state In-patient and Residential Treatment Centers or check the National Council on Problem Gambling.

 Are you interested in receiving information about gambling disorder?